cgomezm/ZemBlog/README.md

 MVC and API are published on Azure

- *Consider they are using Azure app service free plan.
+ *Advise: they are using Azure app service free plan.

  MVC url --> https://zemblog.azurewebsites.net/
  API url --> https://zemblogapi.azurewebsites.net/